 Each account on Flow may have 1 to n public keys associated with it, and corresponding to each public key there will exist a private key closely held by the account owner.
 Each key has an associated weight ranging from 1 to 1000.
 When transactions are signed, the aggregate weight of the signing keys must be greater than or equal to 1000.

 On the Ethereum blockchain, smart contracts are deployed to their individual accounts.
 Such an account does not have a private key.
 However, on the Flow blockchain, an account is analogous to a container.
 In other words, smart contracts are a part of an account and this account can have multiple, deployed smart contracts at the same time.
 (Note: In the future mainnet will support multiple smart contracts but at present, it just supports one.)
 The Flow blockchain also gives developers the power to delete a smart contract (if it is not being used elsewhere) using the private key of the account to which the smart contract belongs.

 Flow supports a new paradigm of programming called “resource-oriented programming” using Cadence (a programming language to build on Flow).
 Cadence makes it a lot easier for developers to create crypto assets similar to CryptoKitties.
 In formal terms, such assets are known as resources.
 A resource is a special type within Cadence that is governed by strict move semantics.
 Resources can only exist in one location at a time, cannot be copied, and cannot be accidentally lost or deleted.

 However, note that the creator may delete this resource at any time they like.
-But no need to worry ‒ the Flow blockchain prevents the creator from doing so if the resource is currently in use.
+The good part is that the Flow blockchain prevents the creator from doing so if the resource is currently in use.

 Now, let’s expand upon what a typical account on the Flow blockchain may look like.